Lariophagus distinguendus

 Lariophagus distinguendus is a idiobiont ectoparasitoid hymenopteran in the family Pteromalidae, superfamily Chalcidoidea.
 It parasitizes small beetle larvae concealed in seeds, as well as prepupae and pupae in their cocoons.
 It is used for the biological control of several beetle pests of stored products, particularly in central Europe, where it is produced commercially and distributed by at least 11 companies.

 Taxonomy

 Arnold Förster described this species in 1841 under the name Pteromalus distinguendus.
 In 1913, N. Kurdjumov moved it to the genus Lariophagus.
 While studying the types of Meraporus calandrae Howard and Meraporus utibilis Tucker, Hase in 1919 established their synonymy with Lariophagus distinguendus.

 Description

 The female is 2 to 3 mm long, dark blue, basal part of abdomen green, wings white with yellow-brown veins.
 The male is 1.1 to 2 mm long.

+Diet

+L. distinguendus will attack and eat Cigarette Beetles (L. Serricorne) at the pupal and larval stage.
+Females will also oviposit among the eggs of the Cigarette Beetle.

 Host species

 Its hosts include, but are not limited to: